-Community education with focus on parenting and child development Description of the issue
+Community education with focus on parenting and child development

 Many community health education programs begin with building basic knowledge and skills about health topics and parenting and child development lay the foundation for a lifetime of success.
 A robust community health education program can help to build healthier communities.